RainerAtSpirit/raineratspirit.github.com/_posts/2013-02-21-durandal-meets-sharepoint-2013.md

 In order to substitute the MVC4 BundleConfig settings for CSS and JavaScript files you must have [Web Essentials 2012] installed.
-If you don't have it already, install it now!
+If not, this is a good time to install it otherwise the next step won't work.

 ![Creating an App module](/img/2013-02-21--BundleConfig.jpg)
 ![Creating an App module](/img/2013-02-21--WebEssentials.jpg)